This is a blog about music, photography, history, and culture.

 * * *

 We met this handsome violinist in my three part series Ole Bull, Adventures in America, part 1, part 2, part 3.
 He is Ole Bornemann Bull (1810–1880) a Norwegian violin virtuoso who was one of the first violinists in the early 19th century to create a successful career as a concert soloist.
-By 1837 Ole Bull was performing hundreds of concerts each season in Europe that established him as the equal of other Romantic musical artists like his contemporaries: Felix Mendelssohn (1809–1847), Frédéric Chopin (1810–1849), Robert Schumann (1810–1856), Franz Liszt (1811–1886) and the great Italian violinist Niccolò Paganini (1782–1840), whom he tried to emulate as a composer, too.
+By 1837 Ole Bull was performing hundreds of concerts each season in Europe that established him as the equal of other Romantic musical artists like his contemporaries: Felix Mendelssohn (1809–1847), Frédéric Chopin (1810–1849), Robert Schumann (1810–1856), Franz Liszt (1811–1886) and the great Italian violinist Niccolò Paganini (1782–1840), whom he tried to emulate as a violinist and composer, too.
 But no concert artist of his time ever covered as much distance in traveling the world as Ole Bull.

 My series on Ole Bull focused on a set of carte de visite photos that were produced by a Chicago photographer in the winter of 1867-68.
 This was during his third tour of America just after the end of the Civil War.
 He made his first tour in 1843-45 and his second tour in 1852-57.
 This happened to be when photography was just becoming popular as a new portrait art form.
 However early photographs like daguerreotypes and ferrotypes of the 1840s and 1850s were each singular positive images and could not be easily duplicated.
 In the 1860s when the carte de visite, or cdv, were introduced the process used a negative image on a glass plate which allowed multiple copies to be printed quickly and cheaply.
 It was the perfect medium for an entertainer who wanted pictures to promote themselves.
 In 1867 Ole Bull clearly recognized the value of cdvs as souvenirs for devoted fans.

 Since publishing my Ole Bull series in January 2021, I've acquired even more photos of him, including more cdvs from Chicago, a ferrotype–tintype, and recently last month a couple of larger cabinet card photographs.
 The first one shows Ole Bull seated in a relaxed pose.
 His hair is long but now quite white.
 The photographer was S. W. Felt of Chicago, a different photographer than the one who made the cdvs in 1867-68.
 This photograph could have been taken during Ole Bull's fourth appearance in America in 1871-72 when he played Chicago in March 1872.
-That was just five months after the Great Fire destroyed the city center's theater district where he had last performed.
+That was just five months after the Great Chicago Fire destroyed the city center's theater district where he had last performed.
 But I think this image fits better with his fifth tour from 1876-77 when reviewers took note of the "snow in his hair."
 The photograph print is a bit soiled and abraded but I like that his name is written in pencil on the front.
 I'm not certain yet, as the simplicity of his name makes it easy to reproduce, but I think it might be Ole Bull's real signature.

 This second cabinet card of Ole Bull is very clear and well preserved, requiring little correction of contrast.
 It shows a 3/4 view of him with his violin and bow in playing position.
 The photographer was J. P. Moore of Meriden, Connecticut.
 Ole Bull's face and expression resembles his other photo, so I think this may date from 1876-77 too.